 1 ) Maple Sap Performance, 15:00 minutes, a live performance in front of video projection dealing with the maple syrup harvest in Quebec.

 2 ) Endicott Pear Tree, 12:13 minutes, a single channel video focusing on the history of a 400-year old tree while a man paces on the opposing side of an enclosure.

 3 ) Protest Movements and Toronto Islands’ Black Willows, 15:00 minutes, a live monologue in front of video projection linking a native trees and representations of the naked body.

-4 ) Harvesting, Icons and Symbols Montage, 15:12 minutes, this single channel video montages an action in an old-growth forest with shots of trees relating to consumption and of a particular importance.
+4 ) Harvesting, Icons and Symbols Montage, 15:12 minutes, this single channel video is a montage of an action performed in an old-growth forest.
+Through this piece, Zits relates shots of trees to the topic of consumption.

 5 ) The Golden Spruce performance, 17:00 minutes, this live performance in front of video projection presents the complex history of Kiidk’yass (the Golden Spruce), cut down in 1997 on Haida Gwaii, B.C.

 Curators and programmers, please contact email@example.com to receive a login and password to preview Vtape titles online.